Bill Text: DE HB350 | 2023-2024 | 152nd General Assembly | Engrossed

 (e) The members of the Board appointed by the Governor shall each receive a salary as appropriated in the Budget Appropriation Bill, to be paid in equal monthly payments by the Treasurer of the State.

-(f) (1) Four members constitutes a quorum of the Board and, except as set forth in paragraph (f)(2) of this section, the Board may take action by affirmative vote of a majority of members present and voting.
+(f) (1) Four voting members constitutes a quorum of the Board and, except as set forth in paragraph (f)(2) of this section, the Board may take action by affirmative vote of a majority of members present and voting.

 a.
 Approval of a hospital budget.